timothh23/test-website/README.md

 # test-website
-it`s just a test website, but i think its cool. timothh23.github.io/test-website
+it`s just a [test website](https://timothh23.github.io/test-website), but i think its cool.